hemanthsoma/Project2/README.md

 - Analyze the real time streaming tweets on famous person ( politician or actors )
 - Retrieving the trending hashtags of a famous personality
 - To fetch the location of a person who has retweeted on particular hashtag.
+- Fetching the user details who retweeted with the name "ELON MUSK"

 # API & Required Modules